What to Expect from the Canada Growth Fund in 2023

 When Will the Canada Growth Fund Launch?

 The Canadian federal government has yet to provide a launch date for the CGF.
-However, the program timelines provided in the 2022 Federal Budget and Federal Fall Economic Statement suggest a late 2022 or early 2023 launch date for the program.
+However, the program timelines provided in the 2022 Federal Budget and Federal Fall Economic Statement suggest an early 2023 launch date for the program.

 Sign up for our government funding newsletter to be notified when the Canada Growth Fund launches with a summary of funding amounts, eligibility criteria, program timelines, and more.